asu-ke-web-services/gather-up-web/README.md

-# gather-up-web
+# Gather Up - Web
-Web and API for Gather Up
+Web and API for Gather Up: An event and sign in platform that interfaces with Salesforce.

 # Getting Started

+## Stripe and Authy

-You will need a Stripe account and a Authy/Twilio account
+You will need a [Stripe account](https://stripe.com/) and a [Authy/Twilio account](https://www.authy.com/developers/).

+Update your `.env` file your Stripe API keys and your Authy/Twilio key.

-Set up a plan with the ID: free-plan
+Set up Stripe plans with the following IDs:

+* free-plan